ntnu-mr-cancer/dragon_baseline/documentation/development_guide.md

 If ran successfully, this should result in the Docker container named `joeranbosma/dragon_submission:latest`.

 Then, test your setup by training and evaluating on the synthetic datasets.
-This will fine-tune the `distilbert-base-multilingual-cased` for each of the nine synthetic debugging datasets, so this can take a while.
 To do so, run:

 ```bash
 cd ~/repos/dragon_submission